Free Miegunyah ebooks

 For a limited time these three Miegunyah classics are available as ebooks free of charge.
 Add them to your cart and go through checkout without paying a cent!
 We'll email you a link to download the ebooks.
 There are FAQs about our ebooks here.

 This offer is thanks to the Miegunyah Fund, established by bequests under the wills of Sir Russell and Lady Grimwade.
-‘Miegunyah’ was the home of Mab and Russell Grimwade from 1911 to 1955.
+‘Miegunyah’ was the home of Russell Grimwade from 1911 to 1955, and Mab Grimwade's home from 1911 to 1973.
 Miegunyah Press publishes lavishly illustrated landmark books that document the national story.

 Charles Conder was one of the youngest, most original and most talented members of the Heidelberg School of impressionist painters, and one of the few to achieve a lasting reputation outside Australia.
 His work hangs in many major collections, including the Tate Britain, the Victoria and Albert Museum and the National Portrait Gallery in London and the Metropolitan Museum in New York.

 Paris beckoned early, and he soon fell in with the fin de siècle generation led by Oscar Wilde, Henri de Toulouse-Lautrec and Aubrey Beardsley.
 He embraced Bohemia, was forever in debt, worked erratically but unceasingly and lived as if there were no tomorrow.

 Ann Galbally is Associate Professor in the Department of Fine Arts at the University of Melbourne.
 Her many books include Charles Conder: The Last Bohemian (2002), Redmond Barry: An Anglo-Irish Australian (1995), The Collections of the National Gallery of Victoria (1989) and The Art of John Peter Russell (1977).